Dhirendra22vish/splitemate2.0/README.md

     npm run dev
     ```

-    Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+    Open [Live preview ](https://splitemate2-0-frmm.vercel.app/) with your browser to see the result.

 ## 🤝 Contributing